 This chapter prescribes procedures and forms to be used for:

-The requirements of this chapter apply to federal agencies that do their own disbursing, as well as those serviced by the Bureau of the Fiscal Service (Fiscal Service).
+The requirements of this chapter apply to federal entities that do their own disbursing (NTDOs), as well as those serviced by the Bureau of the Fiscal Service (Fiscal Service).

 Governing authorities that limit the negotiability, claimability, and reclaimability of U.S. Treasury checks include the following: